 Both HubSpot and Salesforce have marketing tools that interact with their CRM and sales functions, aligning your business' otherwise fragmented systems.
 HubSpot Sales, Marketing, and Service hubs were all built in-house, meaning they’re made to interact with each other, and they have a consistent look and feel throughout the platform.

-Salesforce on the other hand, offers more products and tools (before looking into both integrations libraries) but they have these tools due to acquisitions.
+Salesforce, on the other hand, offers more products and tools (before looking into both integrations libraries) but they have these tools due to acquisitions.
 As a result, you need to be savvy in multiple software platforms as there are nuances in each system.
-With Salesforce, you’ll feel as if you’re jumping between softwares even though you’re technically still in your Salesforce ecosystem.
+With Salesforce, you’ll feel as if you’re jumping between software even though you’re technically still in your Salesforce ecosystem.

 When it comes to choosing the right CRM for your business, it’s best to base the decision on your goals, wants, and needs while keeping in mind the people or organizations that can help you to reach those goals in the easiest, most efficient way.